trixi-framework/TrixiParticles.jl/paper/paper.md

 * *Performance and parallelization*
   + Shared memory parallelism using multithreading
-  + Highly optimized neighborhood search
+  + Highly optimized neighborhood search providing various approaches
   + GPU support

 \autoref{fig:falling_sphere} illustrates an exemplary simulation result, where an elastic sphere, modeled with TLSPH, falls into a tank filled with water, modeled by WCSPH.